exerpteam/odin-drop-in/packages/core/readme.md

 To avoid unpkg.com redirects to the actual file, you can also directly import: https://unpkg.com/foobar-design-system@0.0.1/dist/foobar-design-system/foobar-design-system.esm.js -->
-<my-component first="Stencil" middle="'Don't call me a framework'" last="JS"></my-component>
+<exerp-odin-cc-form first="Stencil" middle="'Don't call me a framework'" last="JS"></exerp-odin-cc-form>
 ```

-This will only load the necessary scripts needed to render `<my-component />`.
+This will only load the necessary scripts needed to render `<exerp-odin-cc-form />`.
 Once more components of this package are used, they will automatically be loaded lazily.

 You can also import the script as part of your `node_modules` in your applications entry file: